mmaschenk/adminscripts/README.md

 The script lists for all accounts in your organizations what permission sets are in place and which user and/or groups have access.
-Please not that groups are not expanded to users in these groups as there is no AWS-published api available for listing members of groups :-(
+Please not that groups are not expanded to users in these groups as there is no AWS-published api available for listing members of groups :angry:

 ---